 A light soup, packed with spicy flavors and fiber-rich hominy, this easy dish is a delight.
 Hominy is the backbone of a great posole and the bonafide cancer-fighting ingredient in this rich and brothy... staple of Mexican comfort food.
 This soup is also a tasty way to repurpose turkey leftover from Thanksgiving.
 If you can’t find turkey thighs, you can use chicken thighs or drumsticks instead.

 In a small pot, bring 2 cups of water to a boil.
 Remove from heat, add chile pepper and let steep until plump.

 In a blender, process the chili peppers, ground cumin, chili powder, garlic cloves, 1 cup onion, and 1 cup water until smooth.
 Strain through a sieve and reserve liquid.

 In a large pot over medium heat, heat olive oil.
 Add remaining onions and sauté for about 5 minutes, or until translucent.
 Season with salt and pepper.

-- Add turkey thighs and oregano.
-Cover with 10 cups water and chile liquid.
+Add turkey thighs and oregano.
+Cover with 10 cups water and chili liquid.
 Bring to a boil then reduce to a simmer.
 Simmer the soup for about 30 minutes, or until turkey is thoroughly cooked and fork-tender.

-- Serve in bowls and garnish with cilantro, red cabbage and radishes.
+Serve in bowls and garnish with tortilla strips, cilantro, red cabbage, and radishes.